Heep Yunn School

 Heep Yunn School (Chinese 協恩中學) is an Anglican girls' secondary school founded in 1936, commonly known simply as HYS.
 It is located in Ma Tau Wai, Kowloon, Hong Kong.
 The School commenced operation in the DSS (Direct Subsidy Scheme) mode starting from junior forms in September 2012.
-It is governed by the Council of Heep Yunn School, also the sponsoring body of the primary and kindergarten sections.
+It is governed by the Council of Heep Yunn School, as established in The Council of Heep Yunn School Incorporation Ordinance (Cap.
+1099), which also acts as the sponsoring body of the primary and kindergarten sections.

 History

-Heep Yunn School used to be a Sheng Kung Hui grant-in-aid school for girls before it turned to the DSS mode in September 2012.
-It was established when two schools founded by the Church Missionary Society - the Fairlea School (1886) and the Victoria Home and Orphanage (1887) were merged in 1936 at the present site in Farm Road.
-This accounts for the name "Heep Yunn" - meaning the union of the two schools through the grace of God.
-Two buildings of the campus of Heep Yunn School are listed as Grade III historic buildings by Hong Kong's Antiquities and Monuments Office: The Main Building and St. Clare Chapel.
+Heep Yunn School was established in 1936 as an amalgamation of two existing Church Missionary Society institutions, the Fairlea and the Victoria Home & Orphanage.
+The name for the school "Heep Yunn" was hence conceived, which means the union of the two schools through the grace of God.

+Heep Yunn School continued operating as a Sheng Kung Hui grant-in-aid school for girls until 2012, which the school has opted for the Direct Subsidy Scheme instead.

+Two buildings of the campus of Heep Yunn School are listed as Grade III historic buildings by Hong Kong's Antiquities and Monuments Office, the Main Building and the St. Clare Chapel.